 - Halsbury’s Laws of Singapore – Volumes 4 (Civil Procedure 2016) and 8 (Criminal Law 2008).

 He has also jointly authored various law reform reports commissioned by the Law Reform Committee of the Singapore Academy of Law.

-Vincent graduated from the National University of Singapore with First Class Honours and received various academic prizes.
+Vincent graduated from the National University of Singapore with First Class Honours and received numerous academic prizes.
 He was awarded the Lee Kuan Yew Scholarship to complete his masters at Harvard Law School.
 Before joining Allen & Gledhill, he served as a deputy public prosecutor and state counsel at the Attorney General’s Chambers where he advised on and prosecuted serious offences including corruption and other white-collar crimes.

 - Acted for Singapore’s central bank and financial regulator, the Monetary Authority of Singapore, on trial and appeal in an action for unauthorised trading which is a breach of the Securities and Futures Act.
 The appeal judgment is viewed as a landmark judgment on quantum of civil penalty.

 - Acted for a major corporate in a dispute against its former employees arising from various breaches of their fiduciary duties, post-employment contractual covenants and confidentiality obligations.